 Chandra Shah is an Adjunct Associate Professor within the Centre for International Research on Education Systems (CIRES).

-Chandra has more than 21 years' experience researching issues relating to the labour market and economics of education.
+Chandra has many years' experience researching issues relating to the labour market and economics of education.
 He has worked extensively for state and national governments and other public and private organisations on projects covering the forecasting of supply and demand for skills, rates of return to skills, occupational turnover, job mobility, migration, skill shortages, geographical dimensions of social inclusion, and analysis of course completions in vocational and higher education.

 Chandra's recent work includes: